 DROP CHARGE AFFIDAVIT &

 Before me, the undersigned authority, personally appeared ALLEGED VICTIM, who being by me first duly sworn, deposes and says: I am ALLEGED VICTIM.
 On or about June 17, 2017, battery charges were brought against the Defendant, Accused Guy.
 I am the alleged victim and complaining witness against the above named individual.

 I have by execution of this document, advised the State Attorney’s Office in Orange County, Florida, that I do not desire criminal action and proceedings in this case, I do not desire the case to be prosecuted further, and request the charges against the Defendant be dismissed.
 I now request that the State of Florida consider the following additional information involving the case against the defendant:

-MAY ADD IMPORTANT INFORMATION, LIKE "WE HAVE BEEN MARRIED FOR 20 YEARS, 4 KIDS TOGETHER, THIS WAS ALL A BIG MISUNDERSTANDING", OR ANY OTHER INFORMATION THAT THE ATTORNEY & ALLEGED VICTIM DEEM APPROPRIATE FOR ALL TO HEAR.
+ADD IMPORTANT INFORMATION, LIKE "WE HAVE BEEN MARRIED FOR 20 YEARS, 4 KIDS TOGETHER, THIS WAS ALL A BIG MISUNDERSTANDING", OR ANY OTHER INFORMATION THAT THE ATTORNEY & ALLEGED VICTIM DEEM APPROPRIATE FOR ALL TO HEAR.
 ADD FACTS THAT WILL HELP THE DEFENDANT, FACTS THAT THE POLICE CONVENIENTLY LEFT OUT OF THEIR REPORT AND THAT WERE LEFT OUT OF THE INITIAL SWORN STATEMENT OF THE VICTIM.

 I am executing this affidavit voluntarily and of my own free will, without coercion or undue pressure from anyone.
 The foregoing document was acknowledged before me this _____ day of July, 2017, by ALLEGED VICTIM who has presented _____________ as identification and who did take an oath.